Home

 Solicitor Referrals

-Many VHCC cases start their life with a solicitor who does not have a VHCC contract.
-The legal aid regulations require the original solicitor to pass the case to a solicitor that has a VHCC contract as soon as the case is confirmed as being subject to the VHCC provisions.
+Many VHCC (Very High Cost Cases) start their life with a solicitor who does not have a VHCC contract or accreditation.
+The legal aid regulations require the original solicitor to pass the case to a solicitor that has a VHCC accreditation as soon as the case is confirmed as being subject to the VHCC provisions.

 Sub-contracting Arrangements